chenkuochou/furucombo-retrospect/README.md

 - `_execs`
 - `_exec`

 Once a contract was valid at `_exec`, a delegate call will then be executed.
-That exposes a vulnerability where the AaveV2 proxy was registered valid.
+That made the furucombo proxy vulnerabe since the AaveV2 proxy was registered valid.

 The attacker spoofed AaveV2 proxy by setting up `initialize(this, "")` to set the implementation to the attacker storage.